 “Are you familiar with airport security checks?” he asks politely.
 If he’d checked my passport first (and seen the many colorful stamps, visas and exotic alphabets therein) he would not have found it necessary to ask, but hey, he’s doing his job.

-“Yes,” I say, “I’m especially fond of the Tel Aviv variety.”
+“Yes,” I say, “I’m especially fond of the Tel Aviv variety as you leave there.”

 He breaks out in a broad grin.
 “Oh, but we are so much nicer here!” he says.

-I’m once again waiting for a flight to the US, and at the gate extra security is in progress.
+I’m once again at Schiphol Airport waiting for a flight to the US, and at the gate extra security is in progress.
 Once again I’m pulled out to get a pat down.
-The female security person who asks me to step aside now hands me over to a young blonde thing in training, who looks nervously at me.
+The female security person who asks me to step aside now hands me over to a young blonde thing in training.

 “Do you speak English?” she asks softly.